kccaterworld/kccaterworld/README.md

 You can also find my [soap store](https://go.caterworld.xyz/sudsysoapstore), which is hosted on GitLab, and was written and is still maintained by me.

-My username on [Instagram](https://www.instagram.com/professorkamel?igsh=MTJodWRlOHRsdzh2Yw==) and [Discord](https://discord.com/users/1137731457167659031) is ProfessorKamel, and my email is kc@caterworld.xyz.

 Feel free to reach out, I'll respond as quickly as I can.

 | Quick Nav: | [Current Projects](#-current-major-projects) | [All Projects](#-my-various-projects-on-here) | [Contact Me](#-how-to-reach-me) |
 | ----------- | ------------------------------------ | ------------------------------------ | --------------------------- |

 ## 🔭 Current Major Projects:
-I finished my [Intro to Computer Science Course](https://github.com/kccaterworld/kcater70IntroToCS) in June 2025 and will be starting AP Computer Science in September 2025.

-I'll make an APCS repository when the time comes, there's no need to make a repository that'll be empty all summer.
+I'm working on various types of data representation and visualization, including [hashing, ciphers, and encryption](https://github.com/kccaterworld/encryption).
+This project is in collaboration with [my friend, Melody-TG](https://github.com/Melody-TG).
+The current major programs are [Caesar](https://github.com/kccaterworld/encryption/tree/main/Caesar) and [Hash](https://github.com/kccaterworld/encryption/tree/main/Hash), although I plan to work on adding compression algorithms and Vigenère ciphers.

+I'm also exploring rendering and game development with [game-of-life](https://github.com/kccaterworld/game-of-life), which is Conway's Game of Life implemented in Python using a few different rendering methods, including Pygame.
+The skills I learn from this project will be used for my rendering engine, which is still in the planning stages.

 I'm always working on [my website](https://github.com/kccaterworld/kccaterworld.github.io), and the grind truly never ends.

-That's really it in terms of projects in progress right now, I don't have time for much more.
+It now even includes my [blog](https://github.com/kccaterworld/blog)!

 ## 💻 My various projects on here
 ### [My Website](https://github.com/kccaterworld/kccaterworld.github.io)